100% Committed To Getting The Best Possible Outcomes For Clients

 No worker should expect to suffer an injury while working.
 All employers in Texas must provide safe workplaces free from harm and health hazards to their workers.
 Authorities such as the Occupational Safety and Health Administration (OSHA) regulate workplaces and enforce rules to prevent occupational injuries.
 Unfortunately, not all employers in Texas take these rules seriously.

 If you need to file a work injury lawsuit, I can help you bring your claim and fight for fair compensation in and out of the courtroom.
-I am attorney Brent A. Biggs, and I founded The Biggs Firm to help injured people across West Texas get their deserved compensation.
+I am attorney Brent A. Biggs, and I founded The Biggs Firm to help injured people in Odessa and Midland, as well as across West Texas, get their deserved compensation.
 My staff and I will help your family through the steps it may take to obtain the financial relief you need to move forward.
 You can schedule your free consultation now by calling our Odessa office at 432-268-0153.

 Clients often choose my firm because: